fp7-netide/Tools/memory-management-system/onos/README.md

 The memory deallocation automatically deletes the flow entries installed in the TCAM by SDN applications that are no longer running/active.
 The memory swapping mitigates network performance degradations caused by the network devices operating in full memory condition, by temporarily moving the least frequently matched flow entries to a slower (but larger) memory.
 This SDN component is currently developed for the ONOS controller and is available for testing under the Apache 2.0 licence.

 ## Installation
-The MMS is implemented as a Network Application (NetApp) for the [ONOS controller](http://onosproject.org/) version 1.5.1 Falcon.
+The MMS is implemented as a Network Application for the [ONOS controller](http://onosproject.org/) version 1.5.1 Falcon.

 ### STEP 1: Download ONOS
 ```